MiniMalta

 01 August 2023

-When travelling to a new destination like Malta, it's essential to immerse yourself in the local culture and connect with the people who call the place home.
-Making friends with locals is not only a great way to experience the authentic essence of Malta but also enriches your travel journey with unforgettable memories and meaningful connections.
+The people who stay at Indulgence Divine are interested in more than simply being tourists.
+We encourage our guests to immerse themselves in the local culture and connect with the people who call the place home.
+Making friends with locals is not only a great way to experience the authentic essence of Malta but also enriches a travel journey with unforgettable memories and meaningful connections.

 However, cultural differences and language barriers can sometimes make this task challenging.
 In this article, we will explore some of the best ways to meet locals, establish friendships, and also shed light on what to avoid saying to ensure a positive and respectful experience.